MultiQC/MultiQC/docs/modules/rockhopper.md

 ---
 name: Rockhopper
 url: https://cs.wellesley.edu/~btjaden/Rockhopper/
+description: >
-description: Bacterial RNA-seq analysis: align reads to coding sequences, rRNAs, tRNAs, and miscellaneous RNAs
+  Bacterial RNA-seq analysis: align reads to coding sequences, rRNAs, tRNAs, and miscellaneous RNAs
 ---

-Can align on both the sense and anti-sense strand, assemble transcripts, identify transcript boundaries, discover novel transcripts such as small RNAs
+It can align on both the sense and anti-sense strand, assemble transcripts, identify transcript boundaries, discover novel transcripts such as small RNAs